Music of the Philippines: Contemporary period

 Inspired by American neoclassism, contemporary methods were employed by Lucrecia Kasilag and Eliseo Pajaro in their classical works.
 However, it was Jose Maceda that made a Filipino expressionism that is distinct from the traditional European forms of classical music.

 Between the late 20th century and the 21st century, notable classical composers include Ramon Pagayon Santos and Francisco Feliciano.
-Groups who specialized in classical music include the Philippine Youth Orchestra, Manila Symphony Orchestra, and the U.P.
-Symphony Orchestra.
+Groups who specialized in classical music include the Philippine Youth Orchestra, Manila Symphony Orchestra, and the UP Symphony Orchestra.

 Choral music

 Choral music has become an important part of Philippine music culture.
 It dates back to the choirs of churches that sung during mass in the old days.
 In the middle of the 20th century, performing choral groups started to emerge and increasingly become popular as time goes by.
 Aside from churches, universities, schools, and local communities have established choirs.

-Philippine choral arrangers like Robert Delgado, Fidel Calalang, Lucio San Pedro, Eudenice Palaruan among others have included in the vast repertoires of choirs beautiful arrangements of OPM, folk songs, patriotic songs, novelty songs, love songs, and even foreign songs.
+Philippine choral arrangers like Robert Delgado, Fidel Calalang, Lucio San Pedro, Eudenice Palaruan among others have included in the vast repertoires of choirs arrangements of OPM, folk songs, patriotic songs, novelty songs, love songs, and even foreign songs.

 The Philippine Madrigal Singers (originally the University of the Philippines Madrigal Singers) is one of the most famous choral groups not only in the Philippines, but also worldwide.
 Winning international competitions, the group became one of the most formidable choral groups in the country.
 Other award-winning choral groups are the University of Santo Tomas Singers, the Philippine Meistersingers (Former Adventist University of the Philippines Ambassadors), the U.P.
 Singing Ambassadors, and the U.P.
 Concert Chorus, among others.

 Popular music

 Manila sound

 Manila sound is a musical genre that began in the mid-1970s in the city of Manila.
 The genre flourished and peaked in the mid to late-1970s.
-It is often considered the "bright side" of the Philippine martial law era and has influenced most of the modern genres in the country, being the forerunner to OPM.
+It is often considered the "bright side" of the Philippine martial law era and has influenced most of the modern genre in the country, being the forerunner to OPM.